+ARCHITECTURE

-ARCHITECTURE Science, Technology, Engineering, Math Division (STEM)
+Science, Technology, Engineering, Math Division (STEM)

-ARCH107 Building Systems
+Building Systems

-3 cr.
 In lecture format, this course offers the student a broad overview of the individual systems that constitute a building.
 The student will gain basic understanding of the principles of Mechanical systems: plumbing, heating, cooling, electrical; Structural systems: floors, walls, roof, foundations; and Finish systems: interior and exterior.
 Three class hours weekly.

-ARCH108 Building Materials
+ARC\H108 Building Materials

-3 cr.
 A lecture course which familiarizes the student with language of construction as it relates to materials, their origins, use and limitations and continuing development.
 Three class hours weekly.

-ARC H227 Codes and Ordinances
+Codes and Ordinances